Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Introduction

 \section{Introduction}

-Graphs have been used for representing relational and structural data that appear in a variety of domains, ranging from social network analysis and combinatorial optimization to particle physics and protein folding \cite{dill2008protein}.
-In order to learn representations of these data for various downstream learning tasks such as graph classification, graph neural networks (GNNs) have emerged as very effective models.
-Given the various types of GNN-based models developed in recent years \cite{kipf2017semisupervised, veličković2018graph, hamilton2018inductive, xu2018how}, researchers have attempted to characterize the expressive power of these models. \cite{morris2019wl} showed the equivalence between message-passing GNNs and 1-Weisfeiler-Leman (WL) algorithm \cite{weisfeiler1968reduction}, which is a well known combinatorial technique for checking graph isomorphism and similarity.
-They also showed the equivalence between $k$-GNNs and $k-$WL.
-Thus, in this paper, by $k-$WL, we will be referring to the equivalent $k$-GNN model.
-In general, the expressiveness of $k-$WL, for any $k,$ is measured by its ability to identify non-isomorphic graphs and subgraphs.
-In this paper, we are using \emph{Folklore WL} and state the results accordingly.
+Graphs naturally model relational and structural data that arise across diverse domains, from social network analysis and combinatorial optimization to computational biology, particle physics, and protein folding \citep{dill2008protein}.
+Graph Neural Networks (GNNs) have emerged as powerful methods for learning graph representations for downstream tasks such as classification and link prediction.
+The expressive power of GNNs has been extensively studied, with message-passing GNNs shown to be equivalent to the $1$-dimensional Weisfeiler–Leman (WL) test \citep{morris2019wl}, a classical combinatorial tool for graph isomorphism.
+More generally, $k$-GNNs have been shown to correspond to the $k$-WL test \citep{weisfeiler1968reduction}, and thus, throughout this paper, we use $k$-WL interchangeably to denote the corresponding $k$-GNN hierarchy.
+In practice, the expressiveness of $k$-WL is determined by its ability to distinguish non-isomorphic graphs and capture subgraph patterns.
+However, while $(k+1)$-WL is provably more expressive than $k$-WL, both the time and space complexity of these algorithms grow exponentially in $k$, making higher-order WL infeasible in large-scale settings.

-It has been shown that $(k+1)-$WL is more expressive than $k-$WL.
-The time and space complexity increases exponentially with $k$.
-Thus, it is infeasible to run $k-$WL on large graphs.
-Also, the $k-$WL hierarchy is crude as $3-$WL identifies almost all non-isomorphic graphs. \cite{arvind2017graph} characterized the graphs that can be identified by $1-$WL.
-So, we are interested in coming up with a GNN hierarchy that can be easily extended without much computational overhead.
-More specifically, we want to define a GNN hierarchy whose expressiveness lies between $k-$WL and $(k+1)-$WL.

-A count of specific patterns is very useful in determining the similarity between two graphs.
-However, detecting and counting the number of subgraphs is generally NP-complete as it is a generalization of the clique problem.
-There have been various works on efficient algorithms for some fixed patterns and restricted host graph classes \cite{https://doi.org/10.48550/arxiv.1805.02089,shervashidze2009efficient,https://doi.org/10.48550/arxiv.2006.09252,zhao2022from,JMLR:v12:shervashidze11a,DBLP:conf/stacs/KomarathKMS23,https://doi.org/10.48550/arxiv.1903.03894,https://doi.org/10.48550/arxiv.1912.11589}.
-In \cite{arvind2020weisfeiler} characterizes patterns whose count is invariant for $1-$WL and $2-$WL equivalent graphs.
-Also, there exists a GNN hierarchy, $S_k$ \cite{papp2022theory}, where each node has an attribute that counts the number of induced subgraphs of size at most $k$, that the node is participating in.
-It would be interesting to see whether a scalable GNN hierarchy exists, that is comparable to the $k-$WL and $S_k$ hierarchy.
-There also exists a GNN hierarchy, $M_k,$ \cite{papp2022theory, huang2023boosting}in which $k$ vertices are marked or deleted and a GNN model is run on the modified graph.